-- weather walk is a one-on-one performance journey.
-We will transform our small talk about the weather.
+weather walk; an intimate journey where we transform our small talk about the weather.

-- dying and decomposing practices allow us to collectively practice for potential climate realities.
+dying and decomposing practices into the land and sea, allow us to collectively practice for potential climate realities.

 Concept: Olive Bieringa